Leading indicators (in descending order of importance):

 Average weekly initial jobless claims, at 8:30 a.m.
 Thursday.

-Monday: The Institute of Supply Management non-manufacturing index at 10 a.m.
+Tuesday: The factory orders report and the Institute of Supply Management non-manufacturing index, both at 10 a.m.

 I also keep an eye on the Baltic Dry Index, updated daily.

-This week I shall be analyzing new bull and bear signals among 3,869 small-cap and larger stocks and exchange-traded funds.
+This week I shall be analyzing new bull and bear signals among 261 large-cap and exchange-traded funds, a smaller pool than usual in order to lesson processing time while I travel in East Asia.

-By my rules, I'm trading June options for the short legs of vertical, diagonal and calendar spreads and covered calls, and for all legs of butterfly spreads and iron condors.
-I'm trading August options for single calls and puts as well as straddles.
+By my rules, I'm trading September options and later for the short legs of vertical, diagonal and calendar spreads and covered calls, and for all legs of butterfly spreads and iron condors.
+I'm trading November options and later for single calls and puts as well as straddles.
 Shares, of course, are good at any time.